signalfx/splunk-otel-dotnet/RELEASING.md

 > [!IMPORTANT]
 > [GitHub immutable releases](https://docs.github.com/code-security/concepts/supply-chain-security/immutable-releases)
 > are enabled for this repository.
-There will be no possibility to change
+Release artifacts cannot be changed after
-> artifacts when you publish release.
-> Following internal documentation is crucial before publishing release on
+> you publish a release.
+Follow the internal documentation before publishing
-> GitHub.
+> a release on GitHub.

 1. Update the [CHANGELOG.md](CHANGELOG.md) with the new release.